zhpeng811/Rust_Connect4_With_TootAndOtto/README.md

 ```
 (cd frontend && trunk serve)
 ```

+If the above command is successful, you can use the application at `http://127.0.0.1:8080/` using any browsers.

+If the above command is not successful, see instructions below for possible fix.

 **Note** The current rust versions have an error with stdweb.
 A known working version of rust can be installed with:
 ```
 rustup override set 1.45.0